ibericode/mailchimp-for-wordpress/readme.txt

 There are several add-on plugins available for MailChimp for WordPress, which help you get even more out of your site.

-- [MailChimp Top Bar](https://wordpress.org/plugins/mailchimp-top-bar/) - Adds a top bar  to your site, asking visitors to subscribe.
+- [MailChimp Top Bar](https://wordpress.org/plugins/mailchimp-top-bar/) - Adds an eye-catching sticky top bar  to your site, asking people to subscribe to your MailChimp list.
 - [MailChimp Sync](https://wordpress.org/plugins/mailchimp-sync/) -  Synchronizes your WordPress users with a MailChimp list.

 **Translations**